garden-io/garden/docs/guides/running-service-in-local-mode.md

 ## Configuration

-To configure a service for local mode, add `localMode` to your module/service configuration to specify your target services.
+To configure a service for local mode, add `localMode` to your `Deploy` action configuration to specify your target services.

 ### Health-checks